On Loving the Saigon Zoo Despite Its Flaws | Saigoneer

 It doesn’t end there.
 From my house to the Saigoneer office, the zoo represents an ideal shortcut: it’s quiet, shaded, and if I had some extra time, I could detour past the jaguar cage because, as Appollainaire may have said: “If you lack inspiration, go stare at a jaguar.”
 For such a routine to make fiscal sense though, I’d need an annual pass.
 The daily rate of VND50,000 is of course shockingly low, but paying that for each nine-minute stroll would add up.
 So I contacted the zoo, explained my situation and offered VND2 million to enter as many times as I wanted for 12 months.
 That would equate 40 visits — a little less than once a week.
 Considering how strapped they are for cash, I’d hoped they would have jumped at such an offer, but I was curtly refused.

 At this point, I must address the obvious: the animals at the zoo are not kept in the best conditions.
-Cramped, trash-littered enclosures, cold, urine-streaked concrete floors, a complete lack of simulation, occasional harassment by visitors.
+Cramped, trash-littered enclosures, cold, urine-streaked concrete floors, a complete lack of stimulation, occasional harassment by visitors.
 Certainly this is not ethical?
 Yet how much worse is it than any other zoo?
 A strong moral case could be made for the abolition of all zoos, with room for counter-arguments citing Tennyson’s claim that “nature is red in tooth and claw.”
 But if it were not for zoos, where would these animals, many of them endangered, go?
 As their wild populations continue to dwindle and their habitats disappear thanks to our collective consumption, will a stable breeding population in captivity not be necessary to keep their entire species in existence?
 Alas, it seems that zoos represent the very least of humanity’s abuse of animals and the world they inhabit.

 The same way that this article ignores the zoo’s Vietnam-HCMC History Museum and a Hung Kings Temple, it will ignore all issues regarding the morality of zoos (what are humans, after all, if not able to compartmentalize?) and instead focus on the many reasons to love the Saigon Zoo.
 We must appreciate beauty in the ugly.